-After you have been accepted into a program here at Cortland, completed six credit hours here, and applied for Candidacy (if required by your program), you may complete a Request for Acceptance of Graduate Credit Completed at Other Institutions form which is available on our site under forms.
+After you have been accepted into a program here at Cortland, completed six credit hours here, and applied for candidacy (if required by your program), you may complete a Request for Acceptance of Graduate Credit Completed at Other Institutions form which is available on our site under forms.

-No. You need to contact Student Health Service at (607) 753-4811 or review the Student Health Service website.
+No. You need to contact Student Health Service at 607-753-4811 or review the Student Health Service website.

-Non-matrciulated students do not have access to web registration or web drop and add.
+Non-matriculated students do not have access to web registration or web drop and add.
 Non-matriculated students must do all of these functions via paper forms.

 Once you have graduated you are no longer in a program and are considered non-matriculated.
-Please follow registration procedures for non-matriculated students.
+Please follow the registration procedures for non-matriculated students.

 Please review our Dates and Deadlines page for information about when non-matriculated students may register.
 The Non-Web Registration form for non-matriculated students will be available on our forms page by the date you can register.